Storm expected to glaze Pennsylvania, New England in ice

 In Texas, the return of subfreezing weather brought heightened anxiety nearly a year after February 2021’s catastrophic freeze that buckled the state’s power grid for days, leading to hundreds of deaths in one of the worst blackouts in U.S. history.

 Facing a new test of Texas’ grid, Republican Gov. Greg Abbott said it was holding up and on track to have more than enough power to get through the storm.
-Texas had about 70,000 outages by Thursday morning, nowhere close to the 4 million outages reported in 2021.
+Texas had about 15,000 outages on Friday morning, and earlier totals came nowhere close to the 4 million outages reported in 2021.

 Abbott and local officials said Thursday's outages were due to high winds or icy and downed transmission lines, not grid failures.
 Power had been restored by the end of the day to more than half of those who lost power.